-- Remove the sticky backing from your Large Muscle electrodes, and place these surface electrodes on two sides of your bicep.
+- Remove the sticky backing from your Large Muscle electrodes, and place these surface electrodes close to each other on your bicep.

 - Hook up the Muscle SpikerBox leads (the 2 red alligator clips) to the two surface electrodes on your bicep.

 - Place the reference electrode (Black) anywhere on the body.
 In the figure above we show it attached to a metal bracelet near the wrist.
-You can also use another EMG electrode placed anywhere on your body, or if you have any metal rings on your fingers, you can clip the reference electrode to your ring.
-Marriage has many advantages!
-You can also simply hold the reference electrode in your hand.
+You can also use another surface electrode placed anywhere on the back of your hand (like in the movie above), or if you have any metal rings on your fingers, you can clip the reference electrode to your ring.

 - Turn on the Muscle SpikerBox and listen for changes in activity.
 Do you notice a difference when you flex your muscles?

-- Plug in your SmartPhone (with our free Android or iPhone apps installed) or computer (using our Backyard Brains PC app or Audacity program).
+- Plug in your SmartPhone Cable (with our free Android or iPhone apps installed) or computer (using our Backyard Brains PC app and a USB cable if you have the Muscle SpikerBox Pro).
 Pick up something heavy.
 Do you see and hear a difference?
 The "Whoosh" is the sound of many action potentials occurring in your muscles as the muscles contract.
 You are listening to the conversation between your brain and muscle!